Painlev'e 2 equation with arbitrary monodromy parameter, topological recursion and determinantal formulas: The Harnad-Tracy-Widom Lax Pair

 \section{The Harnad-Tracy-Widom Lax Pair}

-In this section, we develop the same approach for the Painlev\'e $2$ system but with another Lax pair as a starting point.
-This Lax pair is not trivially connected to the previous one and is also commonly used to describe some properties of the Painlev\'e $2$ system.
+In this section, we develop the same approach for the Painlev\'e $2$ system but with another Lax pair, called Harnad-Tracy-Widom Lax pair, as a starting point.
+This Lax pair is connected to the previous one \eqref{JMLaxPair} by a Laplace-type integral transformation (\cite{JKT}), but their relation is non-trivial in terms of the topological recursion.
 To our knowledge the two Lax pairs (up to trivial transformations) studied in this article represent the two usual pairs used to describe the Painlev\'e $2$ system.